 The purchase price of a Cavapoo is just the beginning of the investment.
-Caring for a Cavapoo puppy that will grow into an adult is a minimum 12 to 15-year commitment both with your time and your finances.
+Caring for a Cavapoo puppy that will grow into an adult is a minimum 12 to 15-year commitment with your time and finances.

 There are also unexpected costs as well such as injuries and surgeries.
-If you aren’t sure that you can save money for the unexpected you might want to get a pet insurance plan for your dog to help in those cases.
+Suppose you aren’t sure that you can save money for the unexpected you might want to get a pet insurance plan for your dog to help in those cases.
 In some cases, it’s not uncommon to have $10,000+ surgeries.

 Obedience School and Training

 There are so many options at the pet store, but make sure you go for practical items over cute items.
 The thing your puppy needs most is your attention, exercise, and mental stimulation.
-Interactive dog treat toys that dispense treats is great options to give a Cavapoo physical and mental stimulation.
+Interactive dog treat toys that dispense treats are great options to give a Cavapoo physical and mental stimulation.

 Frequently Asked Questions

 We get asked some of the same questions often, so we wanted to add a Frequently Asked Questions section to the post to help answer some of them.
 These are two of our most asked questions regarding Cavapoo puppies and their cost.

 Is a Deposit Included in the Cost of a Cavapoo?

 We didn’t include a reservation deposit in our cost analysis of the Cavapoo.
 There is a reason why we didn’t.
 Typically, the breeder will include the deposit in the total purchase price of the puppy.
 However, there are rare occasions when a breeder will ask for a reservation fee that is not part of the purchase price.
 This happens so rarely that we didn’t include it in the post.